-Primary school children can be cared for in a daycare centre (Hort) after school.
+Primary school children can be cared for in an after-school care centre (Hort).
 This option is usually available up to grade 4.
-Daycare centres are closely affiliated with primary schools, both in terms of location and organisation.
-However, Kitas and other institutions also offer day care facilities.
+After-school care centres are closely affiliated with primary schools, both in terms of location and organisation.
+However, Kitas and other institutions also offer similar facilities.

-Most daycare centres offer a hot lunch for all children and the focus is often on helping children with their homework and recreation.
+Most offer a hot lunch for all children and the focus is often on helping children with their homework and recreation.

-Daycare hours vary depending on the individual centres.
+Hours vary depending on the individual centres.
 Many of them even open before the start of school and do not close until the afternoon.
-In addition, a lot of daycare centres stay open during the holidays, with special holiday programmes on offer.
+In addition, a lot of after-school care centres stay open during the holidays, with special holiday programmes on offer.

-There is also fierce competition for places in daycare.
+There is also fierce competition for places.
 Again, we recommend making arrangements well in advance.